Luis Arraez Preview, Player Props: Marlins vs. Padres

 Luis Arraez At The Plate

-- Arraez has an OPS of .861, fueled by an OBP of .401 to go with a slugging percentage of .460.
-All three of those stats are tops among Miami hitters this season.
+- Arraez leads Miami with an OBP of .401, plus a team-best slugging percentage of .460.

-- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks sixth and he is 51st in slugging.
+- Among qualified hitters in MLB play, he ranks first in batting average, sixth in on-base percentage, and 53rd in slugging.

+- Arraez has picked up a hit in 79.2% of his 120 games this season, with multiple hits in 38.3% of those games.

-- In 4.2% of his games this year, he has hit a home run, and 1% of his trips to the plate.
+- Looking at the 120 games he has played this year, he's hit a home run in five of them (4.2%), and in 1% of his trips to the plate.

-- Arraez has driven in a run in 39 games this season (32.8%), including 14 games with more than one RBI (11.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Arraez has picked up an RBI in 32.5% of his games this season, with two or more RBI in 11.7% of his games.
+He has also plated three or more runs in three contests.

-- He has scored a run in 45 games this year, with multiple runs seven times.
+- He has scored in 45 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.